FriendlyUser/discord-assistant/ReadMe.md

 ### Personal Assistant Discord Bot

 This discord bot is a fun experiment by me to learn new technologies while having a nice bot that can take my daily tasks and eventually do anything else I feel is necessary.
+Added support to weather api.

 Created Using
 * Typescript